music-encoding/guidelines/_guidelines-dev/02-shared/04-usersymbols/03-usersymbolspositioningcoordinates/03-usersymbolspositioning.md

 Examples of origins are:

 - {% include link elem="staff" %} and {% include link elem="layer" %}: The horizontal origin is the starting point of the measure, the vertical one is the bottom staff line;
-- {% include link elem="note" %}: The horizontal origin is the left end of the notehead, the vertical one the center of the notehead;
+- {% include link elem="note" %}: The horizontal origin is the left end of the notehead, the vertical one is the center of the notehead;
 - {% include link elem="clef" %}: The horizontal origin is the left end of the clef, the vertical one the line specified by {% include link elem="clef" %}/**@line** (or **@clef.line**);
 - For elements containing text: The left end of the baseline;
 - {% include link elem="symbolDef" %}: As symbol definitions aren't rendered directly, their coordinate system and origin are considered virtual.